Creates a site in a multisite installation.

 - Title of the new site.
 Default: prettified slug.

-- Email for Admin user.
+- Email for admin user.
 User will be created if none exists.
-Assignement to Super Admin if not included.
+Assignment to super admin if not included.

 - Network to associate new site with.
 Defaults to current network (typically 1).